Version 8.3 - Effective 26th April 2018

 188.8.131.52 Employees are responsible for any usage of their usernames and passwords.
-Employees should keep their passwords confidential and not disclose them unless explicitly authorised by the CSO.
+Employees should keep their passwords confidential and not disclose them unless explicitly authorized by the CSO.

 3.8.3 Access control/Authorization

-184.108.40.206 Access to information systems should be authorised by immediate superiors in accordance with the system owner directives.
+184.108.40.206 Access to information systems should be authorized by immediate superiors in accordance with the system owner directives.
 This includes access rights, including accompanying privileges.
-Authorisations should only be granted on a "need to know" basis and regulated according to role.
+Authorizations should only be granted on a "need to know" basis and regulated according to role.

 220.127.116.11 The immediate superior should alert the system administrator about granting access and changes in accordance with the directives from the system owner.